Home · General Resources · Legal Profession (70 sites)

 Bar Directory

-The Bar Directory is now accessed via Sweet & Maxwell's Legal Hub site.
+The Bar Directory is now accessed via the Juriosity web site.

 Bar Standards Board

 The Bar Standards Board (BSB) regulates barristers called to the bar in England and Wales.
-It was established in January 2006 to take over and run separately the regulatory function which had hitherto been carried out by the Bar Council alongside its representative work.
-Content includes: the Bar Code of Conduct and the Equality and Diversity Code for the Bar; information on the complaint procedure; consultation papers; press releases; and an online Barristers' Register containing details of all barristers eligible to provide legal services in England and Wales.
-Published disciplinary findings are available October 2002 onwards.
+Established in January 2006, it took over the regulatory function which had hitherto been carried out by the Bar Council alongside its representative work.
+Site content includes the BSB Handbook; the Barristers’ Register (of all barristers authorised to practise in England and Wales and holding a current practising certificate); information on requirements for qualifying as a barrister, including training and pupillage; and a section “Complaints and Professional Conduct”.
+This last includes information on the fitness to practise, complaints and disciplinary tribunal processes, and published disciplinary findings October 2002 onwards.

 Canadian Bar Association

 The Canadian Bar Association (CBA) is a voluntary professional organisation whose members include approximately two thirds of all practising lawyers in Canada.
-Freely accessible site content includes an archive of news releases 1999 onwards, calendar of events, code of professional conduct, information on facilities available to members, and the monthly magazine National, January 2012 onwards.
-The CBA's official journal Canadian Bar Review is amongst content accessible only by members.
+Freely accessible site content includes an archive of press releases 2008 onwards, information on facilities available to members, and a searchable database of CBA members.
+Articles from the CBA’s official journal Canadian Bar Review, 1923 onwards, and the monthly magazine National, 2012 onwards, are also available.

 CCBE

-The Council of Bars and Law Societies of Europe (CCBE) acts as the liaison between the European Union and Europe's national bars and law societies.
-Its web site includes the CCBE's Code of Conduct for European Lawyers as well as national codes of conduct, reports from committees looking at various topics and subject areas, position papers, newsletters 2007 onwards and press releases 2005 onwards.
+The Council of Bars and Law Societies of Europe (CCBE) acts as the liaison between the European Union and Europe’s national bars and law societies.
+The Documents section of its web site includes the CCBE’s Code of Conduct for European Lawyers as well as national codes of conduct, reports from committees looking at various topics and subject areas, and position papers.
+The News section includes recent newsletters and press releases.

-Online version of Chambers UK, the evaluative directory of solicitors, barristers, law firms and chambers, published by Chambers and Partners.
+Online version of Chambers and Partners, the evaluative directory of solicitors, barristers, law firms and chambers, with sections covering UK solicitors and barristers, as well as lawyers in the USA, Europe, Canada, Asia and the Pacific, and Latin America.

-Online version of Chambers USA, the evaluative guide to leading lawyers and law firms in the USA, researched and published by UK publisher Chambers and Partners.
+Online version of Chambers USA, the evaluative guide to leading lawyers and law firms in the USA, researched and published annually in May by UK publisher Chambers and Partners.

 Chartered Institute of Patent Attorneys

-CIPA is the professional and examining body for patent attorneys (also known as patent agents) in the UK.
-Its site includes a searchable register of patent agents; an overview of the law of patents, trademarks, domain names, industrial designs and copyright; briefing papers (aimed at IP professionals) on matters of current interest; press releases; and links to IP organisations, overseas patent offices and legal texts (chiefly conventions).
+The Chartered Institute of Patent Attorneys (CIPA) is the professional and examining body for patent attorneys (also known as patent agents) in the UK.
+Its site includes a searchable register of patent agents; an overview of the law of patents, trademarks, industrial designs and copyright; and briefing papers (aimed at IP professionals) on matters of current interest.

 CILEx: Chartered Institute of Legal Executives

-The Chartered Institute of Legal Executives (CILEx) is a professional body representing around 22,000 members.
-Its web site includes a searchable directory of legal executives, annual reports 2003 onwards, press releases 2008 onwards, the ILEX Professional Standards (IPS) Code of Conduct, and information about education and training.
-Access to the content of the Institute's official journal The CILEx Journal is restricted to members.
+The Chartered Institute of Legal Executives (CILEx) is a professional body representing around 20,000 members.
+Its web site includes a searchable directory of legal executives, annual reports 2003 onwards, press releases 2008 onwards, the CILEx Code of Conduct, and information about education and training.
+The CILEx Journal is available October 2015 onwards.

 Costs Lawyer Standards Board